An introduction to bdelloid rotifers and their study

-Bdelloid rotifers (Bdelloidea) along with monogonont (Monogononta) and seisonid (Seisonida) rotifers are in the phylum Rotifera.
+Bdelloids (Bdelloidea) along with monogononts (Monogononta) and seisonids (Pararotatoria) are in the phylum Rotifera.
 On a higher level of evolutionary classification, rotifers are in a group of mostly microscopic, aquatic animals known as the Gnathifera (Hejnol, 2015).
-The other members of the Gnathifera are the gnathostomulids, the micrognathozoans and the acanthocephalans.
+The other members of the Gnathifera are the gnathostomulids, micrognathozoans and acanthocephalans.
 The phylum Gnathostomulida contains interstitial, worm-like creatures that live in the sea.
 The taxon Micrognathozoa consists of but one species that lives in freshwater streams on the islands near Greenland.
-The Acanthocephala, some species of which can be several tens of centimetres long, are internal parasites of vertebrates.
-They appear to be related more closely to the rotifers than to the other gnathiferans (Fontaneta & De Smet, 2015).
+The Acanthocephala, some species of which can be several tens of centimeters long, are internal parasites of vertebrates.
+They appear to be related more closely to the rotifers than to the other gnathiferans (Fontaneto & De Smet, 2015).
 All gnathiferans, except the acanthocephalans, possess a hard jaw-like organ.
 Among the gnathiferans, only the bdelloid rotifers have species that can survive drying as adults.

 Anatomy of bdelloids